WebGoat/WebGoat/webgoat/README.txt

 	At Ubuntu it can be installed with:
 	> apt-get install maven2
 - WebGoat source code
-    You can get the latest source for webgoat at the Google code repository svn checkout http://webgoat.googlecode.com/svn/trunk/ webgoat_X_X
+    WebGoat source code can be downloaded at: http://code.google.com/p/webgoat/source/checkout Use any svn client (ex: Tortoise svn)to checkout the code.

 --------------------
 Building the project
 --------------------

+Using the cmd shell:

 > cd webgoat
 > mvn compile